shobhitrajpootrajpoot/delta-dem/README.md

 # delta-dem
-this is demo git and Github  classs
+this is demo git and Github  classs.